safaci2000/esnet.github.io/docs/index.rst

     in two repositories, Netshell_ and ENOS_.

 GDG_
     Grafana Dash-n-Grab (GDG) -- Dashboard/DataSource Manager.
 The purpose of this project is to provide an easy-to-use CLI to interact with the grafana API allowing you to backup and restore dashboard, connections (formerly datasources), and other entities.
+Cloud also works!!

 .. _ESnet: http://www.es.net/